openBVE logo

 Pantograph sparking

-Posted by Anthony Bowden on 25th January 2009 at 10:00 pm
+Posted by admin on January 25, 2009 at 10:00 pm

 openBVE / X-City South screenshot - see video belowThe latest additions to Cross-City South v1.4’s collection of animated objects include sparking effects between the pantograph head and the contact wire.
 These spark objects aren’t just small points of blue with emissive properties, but they flicker and flash, and through the use of a large surface with a mainly translucent blue sunburst gradient texture with emissive properties applied to it’s mesh, appear to illuminate anything behind the surface, creating quite a nice effect, especially in low light or at night.
 Through the use of texture shifting, yellow sparks also appear to fly off the pantograph head.